gicmo/dot-emacs/README.md

 + `guru`

 ### Markdown
-Markdown command is set to `multimarkdown`.
+Markdown command is set to `markdown`.
+On Fedora this is provided by the `discount` package.

 ### Python
 Python also uses the [python language server][pyls].
 Install with: